Cell service expands at LRMC with addition of towers

-Landstuhl Regional Medical Center recently installed a cellular-enabled mobile device tower to provide increased mobile coverage within the hospital for customers of certain mobile providers.
+LANDSTUHL, Germany - A healthy cell phone signal is only second to the health care you receive in a hospital.
+Dropped calls are no longer a problem for some mobile device users at Landstuhl Regional Medical Center as the recent installation of a cellular-enabled mobile device tower aims to provide increased mobile coverage within the hospital for customers of certain mobile providers.

+The tower was installed after a need for mobile reception within LRMC’s Bldg.
+3711, where most of the hospital’s trauma services are conducted, was realized.

+According to LRMC’s Information Management Division, approximately 50 percent of patients and family members were previously unable to call out, using cellular service only.

 |Date Taken: